-- A score of 60% is considered comparable to a UK 2:1
+- A score of 60 per cent is considered comparable to a UK 2:1

-- A score of 50% is considered comparable to a UK 2:2
+- A score of 50 per cent is considered comparable to a UK 2:2

-We take into account universities who mark more rigorously, eg University of Delhi, where we usually accept 55% or higher.
+We take into account universities who mark more rigorously, eg University of Delhi, where we usually accept 55 per cent or higher.

 For a research degree, such as an MPhil or a PhD, you would normally need a Bachelors degree plus either a Masters degree in a relevant subject or some experience of conducting research.

 Visit the course page for details of the entry requirements specific to your chosen course.
 Some courses also have additional entry requirements such as work experience or submission of written work.

 English language requirements vary by academic department.

 - Undergraduate study English language requirements